lanigraham/lanigraham.github.io/_ports/2018/01/05-chrome-extension.markdown

 <br/>
 <br/>

 The chrome extension has a simple display using bootstrap.
 There are a few options of different colours as some companies claim that colour is personal and can affect the ability of an individual to read coherently.
 Although there are few studies to back this evidence.
-Size and opacity of the ruler is also an option, where individuals with sight difficulties might increase text size are require a larger ruler.
+Size and opacity of the ruler is also an option, where individuals with sight difficulties might increase text size and thus will require a larger ruler.

 <br/>